-Buttery almond flour biscuits meet billows of whipped cream and ripe berries in this easy gluten-free strawberry shortcake recipe.
+Buttery almond flour biscuits meet billows of whipped cream (or whipped mascarpone) and ripe berries in this easy gluten-free strawberry shortcake recipe.

 When berries are in season, it's hard to go wrong with shortcake.
-Tender biscuits sop up rich berry juices all wrapped up in a blanket of velvety whipped cream.
-I have a favorite recipe for gluten-free strawberry shortcake in my book made with ricotta biscuits, honey, and tarragon.
+Tender biscuits sop up rich berry juices all wrapped up in a blanket of velvety whipped cream or whipped mascarpone.
+I have a favorite recipe for gluten-free strawberry shortcake in my cookbook made with ricotta biscuits, honey, and tarragon.
 But I'm excited to share this more classic version today!

-This gluten-free strawberry shortcake recipe is based on my gluten-free almond flour scones.
-The same buttery dough gets formed into round biscuits, baked until golden and craggy, and smothered with berries and whipped cream.
-Or try whipped mascarpone or whipped crème fraiche.
+I adapted this biscuit recipe from my gluten-free almond flour scones.
+The same buttery dough gets formed into round biscuits, baked until golden and craggy, and smothered with berries and whipped cream, whipped mascarpone, or whipped crème fraiche - pick your poison!

 Play around with different fruit, different types of dairy (non-dairy options below!), or add your favorite scone mix-ins such as chopped candied ginger or citrus zest.
 More flavor suggestions below!